rencire/laptop-nas-example/README.md

 ## nix/nixosModules/deploy.nix
 This file contains settings for the `deploy` user (e.g. allowed commands, etc.).
+We use this user only for updating our target machine's os remotely.

 ## nix/nixosModules/nix.nix
 This file contains some common configuration for nix itself we want to include in our installer image.